top of page

 CGPA Canada: Nationally Independent.
 Internationally Aligned.
 Second to None.

-The Chartered Global Practising Accountants of Canada (CGPA Canada) is a federally incorporated regulatory and professional body operating under the Canada Not-for-profit Corporations Act (NFP Act), and fully recognized and accredited by the Provincial Government of BC (PTAct).
+The Chartered Global Practising Accountants of Canada (CGPA Canada) is a federally incorporated regulatory and professional body operating under the Canada Not-for-profit Corporations Act (NFP Act) nationwide.

 CGPA Canada proudly serves as the national chartered body for Chartered Practising Accountants, offering globally recognized certification, regulatory oversight, public practice licensing, and continuing professional development for accountants and finance professionals across Canada and beyond.